-David Perry & Associates, Inc. is honored and proud to be the exclusive representative for soprano Breanna Sinclairé: the only operatic soprano in the world who is transgender.
+David Perry & Associates, Inc. is honored and proud to be the exclusive representative for soprano Breanna Sinclairé: one of the foremost operatic sopranos in the world who is transgender.

 A native of Baltimore, Maryland, and a graduate of CalArts, Breanna received her Masters from the San Francisco Conservatory of Music, and was the first transwoman of the opera program, under the pedagogy of Ms. Ruby Pleasure.
 Operatic performances include Carmen, La Calisto, The Old Maid and The Thief, The Magic Flute, L'enfant et les sortilèges, Platée, and West Side Story, as well as Meredith Monk’s Songs of Ascension at REDCAT, and Zachary Sharrin’s Time Bodies at MOCA.